Nurturing enquiring minds is at the heart of life and learning at City Academy.

 “At City Academy, our primary, uncompromising objective is to provide our students with an opportunity to attain the highest level of educational excellence.
 We expect students and staff to invest time, effort and hard work in our collective pursuit of educational excellence.

-“As Head of Schools at City Academy, it is our role to ensure that our all students learn in a safe, engaging, vibrant and purposeful environment.”
+“As Headteacher at City Academy, it is our role to ensure that our all students learn in a safe, engaging, vibrant and purposeful environment.”

 Frequently Asked Questions

 There is no doubt that you have many questions that you’d like to ask us as your child is about to start at City Academy and we have tried to anticipate as many of them as possible.
 We know that our new cohort of September starters will also have many questions, so have a look through the FAQ sections we have prepared.
-We hope you are able to find the answer to your question, however, don’t hesitate to contact Ms Miles if there is something you are still unsure of by emailing [email protected]
+We hope you are able to find the answer to your question, however, don’t hesitate to contact us by emailing [email protected]

 You have one playtime in the morning and you normally go outside to play with your friends.
 At lunchtimes you can also play outside or there are lots of clubs you can attend.